 So what is it and why do I bother alongside my day job?

 This is a place for discussing international events, trends and policies, airing and exploring ideas for how to understand key issues and what to do about them.
 My posts look at the impersonal ways that events and policies play out and as we feel our way through the changing world they discuss how things are and what can be done about them.
+I try to write about these big picture issues in ways that you can understand regardless of whether you have specific subject expertise – and I range across a pretty wide range of subjects.

 This evolving blog

 As I have been writing the blog, what it focuses on has evolved.
 I began by focusing on four inter-related themes: climate change, conflict and peace, the economic crunch and power.
-Doing this, in the first half of 2009 I put particular emphasis on the international actions and policies of the Presidency of Barack Obama (under the heading of power), and I devoted a few posts to the London G-20 summit.
+Doing this, in the first half of 2009 I put particular emphasis on the international actions and policies of the then-new Presidency of Barack Obama (under the heading of power), and I devoted a few posts to the London G-20 summit.
 In the second half of 2009 I focused rather less on the economic crunch and a little more than before on international development and on climate change in the lead-up to the Copenhagen climate summit in December and its failure.

 In 2010, I focused on climate change, conflict and development and the political challenges that surround them and put some time into looking at how they might be affected – could be affected if the right choices are made – by the establishment of the EU’s new External Action Service.

 In 2011 the inevitable focus became the wave of change in the Middle East.
-I was especially concerned about how intervention was being discussed – both during the Egyptian events in February 2011 and then again and more pointedly from March onwards as armed intervention was first discussed and then carried out.
+I was especially concerned about how intervention was being discussed – both during the Egyptian events in February 2011 and then again and more pointedly from March onwards as armed intervention in Libya was first discussed and then carried out.

 But, it has to be said straightaway, not them alone: one of the things I have learned to enjoy about blogging is that there it offers the freedom to go where I want with my thinking, my preoccupations and my research.
 So there’s quite a variety of issues that come to the surface when this blog is active.